uaicoin/uaicoin.github.io/README.md

-# This is the home of a new experimental crypto~~currency~~, totally worthless but quite a journey to get started!
+# Experimental crypto~~currency~~, totally worthless

 This coin does not have a manifesto, a white paper nor anything like that.

-Here and now, I will share with you my journey that got me to this marvellous experiment!
+Here and now, I will share with you my journey that got me to this marvelous experiment!

 ## Your first mission is to [Join our community on Discord!](https://discord.gg/r6FNtpE)

-### How it started...
+## How it started...

 Two small posts in a Discord group and bang, we got it off the ground =)